 - lino or tile backing.

-Checking a property for risks and natural hazards has more information.
+Checking a property for contamination and house condition has more information.

 Contact WorkSafe for advice and local contact details including a national freephone number.